OpenNTI/nti.docs.platform.enduser/adminguide/managecourse.rst

 - **Editor:** Editing only.
 An editor can create the course outline as well as create and place content.
 They cannot manage the course or view student activity or work.
 - **Assistant:** Managing only.
 An assistant can manage the course, but cannot create the course outline or content.

-.. note:: These assigned "roles" will not be visible to the user if you choose to make the facilitator "visible."
+.. note:: These assigned "roles" will not be visible to the user.

 4. Choose visibility.